satellitecomponent/Neurite/README.md

 `Alt + double click` to create an Ai node.

+`Alt + drag` textareas to arrange the node rather than highlighting text.

-Or, drag in different node types from the dropdown.
+Or, drag in nodes from the dropdown.

-`Organization Tips`
+`UI Tips`

 - Make sure to zoom (`Scroll`) deeper into the fractal before creating nodes.
-Otherwise, nodes will just overlap and be too big.
+Otherwise, nodes will not have any space to spread out and be too big relative to the fractal.
 - When arranging windows, drag them via the title input.
 Rescale by holding `Shift` and scrolling over the node.
 - Use `Shift` to freeze nodes in place, then double click the nodes that should remain anchored once unfrozen (releasing `Shift`.)
 - The AI tab has controls for token limit, temperature, number of searched nodes sent as context, and length of recent conversation sent.
+(You may need to turn up the token count for longer conversations.)
 - Connect instructions to Ai nodes.
 For every message, any connected nodes will be sent to the Ai. (ie, the entire connected graph)
 ## FractalGPT